EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

-# Invoking EnOS APIs
+# Lab 3.
+Invoking EnOS APIs

-In this unit, we can start to invoke EnOS APIs to get the asset information of batteries and the ingested history data of batteries stored in TSDB.
+In this lab, we can start to invoke EnOS APIs to get the asset information of batteries and the ingested history data of batteries stored in TSDB.

-## Getting battery asset list
+## Step 1: Getting the Battery Asset List

 > In this step, we will invoke the EnOS API *Search Related Asset Node*.
 The request format is:
 >
 > https://{apigw-address}/asset-tree-service/v2.1/asset-nodes?action=searchRelatedAsset

-Take the following steps to invoke the EnOS API to get the battery asset list from the asset tree:

 1. From the left navigation bar of the project space, open the `src/main/java/com.example.batteryweb` directory, and click **File > New > Package** from the menu to create 3 packages named `service`, `controller`, and `model` for storing functional classes.

    ![](media/create_package.png)

-2. Open the `service` package, create a class named `DataService`, and enter the following code for getting the list of assets of specified models and asset tree:
+2. Open the `service` package, create a class named `DataService`, and enter the following code for getting the list of assets of specified models and asset tree.

    ```java
    package com.example.batteryweb.service;